MOHAMED-ALI-YOUSSOUF/personal-budget-tracker/README.md

 _The dashboard displays the total balance, income, and expenses summary._
 _Interactive charts provide a clear view of your financial trends._

-### Add Transaction Page
+### Add Transaction

 ![Add Transaction Screenshot](./screenshots/add-transaction.png)

-_Users can add income or expense transactions with details like amount, date, and category._
+_Users can add income or expense transactions with details like amount, description, date, and category._

 ### Categories